logzio/logzio-aws-ecs/archived/README.md

 ### 2. Run the Docker image

-For a complete list of options, see the parameters below the code block.👇
+For a complete list of options, see the parameters list under the code block.👇

 ```shell
 docker run --name=logzio-aws-ecs \